This tutorial demonstrates how to compare two sheets for differences in Excel and Google Sheets.

 Compare Sheets Side by Side

 You can compare two sheets in Excel side by side by opening a new window in the active file using the New Window button on the View menu.
 You can also use this feature to view two files at the same time.

-The default setting for View Side by Side is for one of the windows to be above the other.
-You can click on different sheets in the different windows.
+The default setting for View Side by Side is for one of the windows to be

 - You can now visually compare the data in the two sheets to see the differences.
 You can also use this method to compare two separate files for differences.

 You can compare the values in the same cells in two separate sheets with conditional formatting.

 - Highlight the cells in the first sheet that you wish to compare and then, in the Ribbon, go to Home > Conditional Formatting.